AlexvZyl/NativeFramework/README.md

 * ⬜ Fix cursor position calculation with text in the text renderer.
 * ⬜ Fix naming convention.
 * ⬜ What happens when deltaTime() gets called twice in the same frame in the camera handler?
-* ⬜ Make the circle resolution dynamic, a function of the radius.
 * ⬜ Fix shader uniform caching.
 * ⬜ Make function calling in the GraphicsAPI generic (use function pointers?).